 5 | Julie Forsythe | Senior Sales Representative | San Francisco | 32000 |

-What is the SQL OR Operator?
+What is the SQL OR Statement?

 SELECT * FROM employees WHERE title = "Sales Representative" OR title = "Senior Sales Representative";